Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 All of the above common trigger foods aside, food intolerances and food allergies can make you sweat.

-If you notice that you only sweat when you eat a particular food, you might have an intolerance or allergy to that food.
+If you notice that you’re only sweating while or close after eating a particular food, you might have an intolerance or allergy to that food.
 Your doctor can run a test, or you can try an elimination diet to see if you have an allergy or intolerance.

 All of these foods are common trigger foods.
 If you sweat a little more than usual while eating them, that’s pretty normal and usually nothing too concerning.
-However, if you experience excessive sweating after eating, then there might be more going on.
+However, if you experience excessive sweating after eating and are constantly wondering “why do i sweat so much when i eat?” then there might be more going on.

 If you find yourself sweating excessively after eating, regardless of what you eat, you might have something called gustatory sweating.